JnyJny/GameOfLife/README.md

 $ python3 setup.py install
 ```

-I've provided ```CGameOfLife```, a python script that displays
+I've provided ```contrib/CGameOfLife```, a python script that
-the simulation in a terminal window using curses.
+displays the simulation in a terminal window using curses.
 Old skool.

 ```
 $ CGameOfLife.py [pattern_name[,X,Y]] ...